Skr-suyash/FarmMate/README.md

 We aim to build a complete end-to-end marketplace for farmers and integrate IoT for real-time soil health and water level tracking, making precision agriculture more accessible.

 ## Getting Started
+1. Add all api keys like Gemini, Firebase, Maps API

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+2. FlutterFlow projects are built to run on the Flutter _stable_ release.

 ## Team Members
 1. Suyash Kumar
 2. Vedant Bahekar